 NOAA Fisheries has established a national set of economic performance indicators to monitor the economic health of the nation's fisheries (Brinson et al. 2015).
-PIFSC economists have used this framework to evaluate select regional fisheries; specifically, the Hawaii longline, American Samoa longline, and Main Hawaiian Islands (MHI) Deep 7 bottomfish fisheries.
-These indicators include metrics related to catch, effort, and revenues.
-This section presents revenue performance metrics of: (a) total fishery revenues, (b) fishery revenue per trip, (c) Gini coefficient, and (d) the share of Deep 7 as a percentage of total revenue for the MHI Deep 7 bottomfish fishery.
+PIFSC economists have used this framework to evaluate select regional fisheries; specifically, the Hawaii longline, American Samoa longline, and MHI Deep 7 bottomfish fisheries.
+These indicators include metrics related to catch, effort, and revenue.
+This section presents revenue performance metrics of: (a) total fishery revenues, (b) fishery revenue per trip, (c) the Gini coefficient, and (d) the share of Deep 7 bottomfish species as a percentage of total revenue in the MHI Deep 7 bottomfish fishery.

-Revenue per vessel, revenue per trip, and Gini coefficients for the MHI Deep 7 bottomfish fishery include any trip that catches one or more of the Deep 7 bottomfish species in the MHI including onaga, ehu, 'ōpakapaka, kalekale, gindai, lehi, and hapu'upu'u.
+Data on revenue per vessel, revenue per trip, and Gini coefficients for the MHI Deep 7 bottomfish fishery include any trip that catches one or more of the Deep 7 bottomfish species in the MHI, including onaga, ehu, 'ōpakapaka, kalekale, gindai, lehi, and hapu'upu'u.
 The Gini coefficient measures the equality of the distribution of revenue among active vessels in the fishery.
-A value of zero represents a perfectly equal distribution of revenue amongst these vessels, whereas a value of one represents a perfectly unequal distribution, in the case that a single vessel earns all of the revenue.
+A value of zero represents a perfectly equal distribution of revenue across these vessels, whereas a value of one represents a perfectly unequal distribution (i.e., in the case that a single vessel earns all of the revenue).

-The annual total revenue for the MHI Deep 7 bottomfish fishery was estimated based on:
+The total annual revenue for the MHI Deep 7 bottomfish fishery was estimated based on several considerations:

-- 1. The total number of fish kept by species from all MHI Deep 7 fishing trips in a fishing year, as reported by fishermen (including Deep 7 species, non-Deep 7 BMUS, and all other species, e.g., pelagic). - 2.
-Fishing years between 2002 and 2006 are defined by calendar year.
-Since 2007, the fishing year for the MHI Deep 7 bottomfish fishery has begun September 1 and ended August 31 of the following year, or earlier if the quota is reached before the end of the season. - 3.
-The weight of the kept catch is estimated as the number of fish kept times the annual average whole weight per fish based on State of Hawaii marine dealer data. - 4.
+- 1. The total number of fish kept from all MHI Deep 7 fishing trips in a fishing year, as reported by fishermen (including Deep 7 species, non-Deep 7 BMUS, and all other species, e.g., pelagics). - 2.
+Fishing years between 2002 and 2006 were defined by calendar year.
+Since 2007, the fishing year for the MHI Deep 7 bottomfish fishery has begun September 1 and ended August 31 of the following year, or earlier if the quota is reached before the end of the season.

+- 3. The weight of the kept catch is estimated as the number of fish kept times the annual average whole weight per fish based on State of Hawaii marine dealer data. - 4.
 The estimated value of the catch is estimated as the weight of the kept catch times the annual average price per pound.
-This measure assumes all fish landed are sold.
-Thus, the estimated value would be different from the sale value generated from the dealer's sale value.
+This measure assumes all landed fish are sold.
+Thus, the estimated value would be different from the sale value generated from the dealer reports.

-For the MHI Deep 7 bottomfish fishery, revenue was calculated by license because individual revenues are monitored for each CML.
+For the MHI Deep 7 bottomfish fishery, revenue was calculated by CML because individual revenues are monitored.
 Multiple fishers can fish in the same vessel but report their revenue separately.
-Additionally, a fisher may fish in different vessels throughout the year, so revenue is more attached to CML than to vessel and the Gini coefficient essentially measures the equality of the distribution of revenue among active fishers (i.e., CML holders).
-Gini coefficient 0 indicates "no different" and 1 is "extremely different".
-Therefore, the high Gini coefficient in this fishery would imply that a small portion of fishermen account for a large share of fishery revenues.
-Past research demonstrates evidence of this as participants in this fishery reflect a wide range of motivations and avidity, and there is a relatively small segment of full-time commercial fishery highliners (Hospital and Beavers 2012; Chan and Pan 2017).
+Additionally, a fisher may fish in different vessels throughout the year, so revenue is attached to a CML rather than to a vessel, and the Gini coefficient effectively measures the equality of the distribution of revenue among active fishers.
+A Gini coefficient of 0 indicates "no difference" and 1 indicates "extremely different."
+Therefore, a high Gini coefficient in this fishery would imply that a small portion of fishermen account for a large share of fishery revenues.
+Past research demonstrates evidence of this occurring.
+Participants in this fishery reflect a wide range of motivations and avidity, and there is a relatively small segment of full-time commercial fishery highliners (Hospital and Beavers 2012; Chan and Pan 2017).